rsdimov/ransomware/README.md

-# Ransomeware
+# Ransomware
-Simple ransomeware written in C# that is AV undetectable.
+Simple ransomware written in C# that is AV undetectable.

 Replace the target directory/encryption key and build.